 Last Words

-If you don’t have a kitchen scale or a fancy kettle, you can still brew with the Kalita.
+You can still brew with the Kalita if you don’t have a kitchen scale or a fancy kettle.
 It will just take a little more practice.

-The coffee scooper that comes in canned coffees is about 10 grams.
-Although I have and use a kitchen scale, I often still use that little yellow scoop I’ve saved from an old can of coffee I bought 20 years ago when I knew far less about coffee.
+The coffee scooper in canned coffee weighs about 10 grams.
+Although I have and use a kitchen scale, I often still use that little yellow scoop I saved from an old can of coffee I bought 20 years ago when I knew far less about coffee.

 If you don’t have a gooseneck kettle, my advice is to go low and slow when you pour.